 See a doctor immediately if you experience chest pain, shortness of breath, or fainting.
 You should also see a doctor if you have any of the above symptoms that persist or interfere with your daily life.
 The sooner heart disease is diagnosed, the better the chance of treating it effectively.

 Many forms of heart disease can be prevented or treated with healthy lifestyle choices.
-If you or someone you love has been diagnosed with heart disease, you may want help.
+If you or someone you love has been diagnosed with cardiovascular disease, you may want help.
 Specialty Care Services offers many in-home care options, and we have experience in helping families cope with all types of heart disease.
+To learn more about our Olney care services and senior care in nearby areas, contact us today at 301-585-6300.